 Component Description

-(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(1) WLAN antenna Sends and receives wireless signals to communicate with wireless local area networks (WLANs).

-(2) Internal microphones Record sound.

-(3) Webcam light On: The webcam is in use.
+(2) Webcam light On: The webcam is in use.

-(4) Webcam Records video and captures photographs.
+(3) Webcam Records video and captures photographs.
 Some products allow you to video conference and chat online using streaming video.

-To use a webcam (integrated camera):

-Component Description Type camera in the taskbar search box, and then select Camera.
+To use a webcam (integrated camera): Type camera in the taskbar search box, and then select

+Camera.

+(4) Internal microphone Records sound.

-\The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.